alanboy/competitive-programming/index.md

 ## Upcoming Events

-You can find list of events held this quarter [here](/events.md).
+You can find list of events held this quarter [<span style = "color:blue">here</span>](/events.md).
 The document would be updated accordingly each quarter with new events.
 Stay tuned to this page!

 <ul>
   {% for post in site.posts %}